Science time, guys!

 When we look to a beginning we try to imagine that life came from nothing.
 This denotes a virgin birth, and when I am arguing with someone about these things I like to look at that argument.
 That makes sense, somehow.

-But in the sense that matter does not merely persist, and had a birth, rarely comes up in the matter argument, and the idea that there is an afterlife, or anything of that nature, although Christian amd Hindu cosmologies have had a fine grasp of the many things true to science now, the idea of other beings, dimensions, worlds and the hereafter have been completely ignored.
+But in the sense that matter does not merely persist, and had a birth, rarely comes up in the materialist argument, and the idea that there is an afterlife, or anything of that nature, although Christian amd Hindu cosmologies have had a fine grasp of the many things true to science now, the idea of other beings, dimensions, worlds and the hereafter have been completely ignored.
 There is nothing there to look at, even though centuries of humans identified these things and made use of them, through prayers and rituals and other sources of inspirational acts.
-Dreams to have inspired this belief of another reality which is found more readily in pictures, radio and probably through many means we take for granted daily, looking at life as it is all neatly organized into biologies, technologies and radiologies, at least to the average man, but much of that is physics.
+Dreams too have inspired this belief of another reality which is found more readily in pictures, radio and probably through many means we take for granted daily, looking at life as it is all neatly organized into biologies, technologies and radiologies, at least to the average man, but much of that is physics.

 What we know now is supposed to further enlighten another 100 years of discovery.
 Where will we go from here?
 With our theories of everything, what shall we produce to create an even more astonishing world worth looking into?

 When I was working at Chick-fil-A years ago I was stirring the lemonade and something told me that space had a shape.
-The was that I saw it the liquid turned inside of an oddly shaped bucket.
+The way that I saw it the liquid turned inside of an oddly shaped bucket.
 I don't know what inspired this viewpoint but it is absolutely correct.
-The more interesting waybof looking at it is thus; that the number zero once represented a space in mathematical equations, and before creating this space, and our numeral zero, the math worked around it but was stuck.
+The more interesting way of looking at it is thus: that the number zero once represented a space in mathematical equations, and before creating this space, and our numeral zero, the math worked around it but was stuck.
 The creation of this numeral zero had an important place in technological advancement in another time in another place.
 One which saw the numbers and the geometry in the value of their daily lives for the first time as a language.
 This language of mathematics created the science of the past and has lasted until today because of its impressive imprint on life, something we still grapple with today.

 The fact that space has a shape is in the model that has arisen from this technology.
 The spacial language is a plan which the genetic material constructs itself by, which is visible in many plants and animals alike.
 The code itself is millions of tiny organisms of special instruction which have come together through the development of this earth amd throughout the universe, which have proven impossibly perfect and bountiful here on earth.
 The sun and it parts are busy doing something, here there is the business of the day, we know very little about the use of these orbs in the great vast expanse of our private arm Orion-spur, here in the Milky Way Galaxy.